 Modern cars have a bewildering array of lights and it is easy to become confused about what to use and when, especially when so many models now have automated headlamps which take care of most of the decision making for us.

-However, even the most sophisticated car can’t yet decide when to switch on your fog lamps.
+However, even the most sophisticated car can’t yet decide when to switch on your lamps to drive in fog.

 Fog lights are brighter and have a different beam spread than conventional head and tail lamps and are designed to help you see and be seen in poor visibility.
 That doesn’t just mean fog; it can also relate to snow and heavy rain.

-If it was built after 1st April 1980, your car will have at least one fog lamp fitted as it is a legal requirement.
+If it was built after 1st April 1980, your car will have at least one fog lamp button on the dashboard as it is a legal requirement.
 This law was brought in to prevent accidents where following drivers have not been able to see other vehicles in poor conditions.
 Many vehicles will also have front fog lights fitted, although these are not compulsory and are primarily designed to help the driver see more of the road.